 Institute for Global Education Policy Studies

-With support from the University, CIEPP is evolving into an expanded Institute for Global Education Policy Studies (IGEPS).
-The core goal of the new Institute, building on the experience in CIEPP, is to further enhance the "internationalization" of educational research, teaching and service in the School of Education and the University at Albany.
+With support from the University, EAPS is developing the Institute for Global Education Policy Studies (IGEPS) to serve as the umbrella organization for a range of international activity.
+The core goal of the IGEPS is to further enhance the "internationalization" of educational research, teaching and service in the School of Education and the University at Albany.
 The Institute aims to further contribute to scholarship and applied work in comparative and international education (CIE); augment master's degree studies with international-oriented course offerings and field experiences; attract foreign and international-oriented doctoral students and visiting scholars; initiate a series of public presentations by prominent scholars and policy makers on comparative and international education; and develop intensive short courses in CIE for delivery worldwide.
-It will certainly enable the Department to further expand the teaching and training of a large and diverse population of international students, many of whom arrive with external grants. >>CLOSE
+It serves as the focal point for the Department to further expand the teaching and training of a large and diverse population of international students, many of whom arrive with external grants. >>CLOSE